miutamihai/FlaskIdentityApi/README.md

 * URL -> url of where the application is running
 * MONGO_USER -> the mongodb user
 * MONGO_PASSWORD -> the mongodb password
+* OWNER_EMAIL -> the email of the application owner

 ## Running the app
 First make sure to have MongoDb and Minio instances running.
 They can both be